s0md3v/s0md3v.github.io/_posts/2023/2023-08-22-suffering-superheroes.markdown

 So, I have a considerable amount of followers on the internet.
 Every once in a while, I get offers from companies to promote their product to my followers in exchange for money or some other reward.
 These products are not scams/bad but they are not good enough to be genuinely recommended either so I decline.
 What do I *gain* from protecting my followers in silence?
 Nothing.
 If I accept the offer, however, I *gain* money that I can later spend on whatever for pleasure.

 This has nothing to do with ethics or morals, it is about doing what I want to do.
-I desire to act with integrity and that may make me miss out on immediate pleasure but doing so gives me satisfaction.
+I desire to act with integrity and that may deprive me of immediate pleasure but doing so gives me satisfaction.
 Moreover, it saves me from the guilt (and other painful emotions) I would receive if I betrayed myself and took the money.
+My actions are in harmony with my thoughts, isn't that what one craves, to do as they see fit?

-I have observed that not doing what you think you should be doing is what causes the most amount of dissatisfaction.
+I have observed that not saying/doing what you think you should be saying/doing is what causes the most amount of dissatisfaction.
+It is suffocating.

 #### Takeaways
 - Desires give pleasure and satisfaction when fulfilled.